The Attack That Wasn’t…But Maybe Will Be

 We hope that everyone is hanging in there, and that you are able to stay centered as you attempt to keep up with the news, the anticipated news, and the planning needed to respond to the possible upcoming news.
 It’s a lot.

 We know that nonprofit workers were overworked and under-resourced before the current cultural shifts began imposing themselves front and center on all that we do within our organizations.
-And the advice from most nonprofit hubs can feel still more overwhelming — compliance check lists, anticipatory planning, financial planning for myriad scenarios, and, for those who go this route, web-scrubbing and mission changes.
+And the advice from most nonprofit hubs can feel still more overwhelming — compliance check lists, anticipatory planning, financial forecasts for myriad scenarios, and, for those who go this route, web and mission review.
 Not to mention all the webinars, legal analyses, info-sessions, articles, and legal briefs.
-Those of us who needed twice as much time and staff to get through the week successfully in the before times now need at least three times the time and personnel.
+Those of us who needed twice as much time and staff to get through the weekin the before times now need at least three times the time and personnel.

 1. Myriad threats to revoke 501c3 tax-exempt status — including Harvard.
 Nonprofit Quarterly discussed this in some depth HERE.